 As part of the healthiest regional economies in America, Collin County is a place many major businesses are calling their permanent home.
 Some of these major businesses include: Texas Instruments, HP Enterprise Services (formerly EDS), J.C.
-Penney, Nortel, Frito-Lay, Countrywide, Raytheon, Blue Cross & Blue Shield, Alcatel, Verizon, SBC Communications, AT&T, Ericsson, Capital One, Dell, Encore Wire, Rent-A-Center, and many more.
+Penney, Nortel, Frito-Lay, Countrywide, Raytheon, Blue Cross & Blue Shield, Verizon, SBC Communications, Toyota, JP Morgan Chase, Dr. Pepper Snapple, AT&T, Ericsson, Capital One, NTT Data, Encore Wire, Rent-A-Center, and many more.
 Further, many of these companies are already members of the Collin County Business Alliance.

 A Team of Supportive Cities

 The cities are what make Collin County a prosperous place to live.
 The population of Collin County rose by over 422,000 people between 2000 and 2015, to a total of almost 914,000.
 Five of our cities - McKinney, Frisco, Allen, Plano and Wylie – accounted for 75% of this growth and the majority of the county’s residents live in these communities.
 Functioning and working together as the major organs of Collin County, the cities operate with a collective countywide frame of mind to provide a high quality place to live, work and do business.
 The cities that constitute Collin County are: